hashicorp/terraform-website/content/source/docs/extend/resources/state-migration.html.md

 ## Terraform v0.12 SDK State Migrations

-~> *NOTE:* This method of state migration does not work if the provider has a dependency on the Terraform v0.11 SDK.
+~> **Note:** This method of state migration does not work if the provider has a dependency on the Terraform v0.11 SDK.
 See the [Terraform v0.11 SDK State Migrations](#terraform-v0-11-sdk-state-migrations) section for details on using `MigrateState` instead.

 For this task provider developers should use a resource's `SchemaVersion` and `StateUpgraders` fields.
 Resources typically do not have these fields configured unless state migrations have been perfomed in the past.